An alternative foundation of quantum theory: Appendix 1. Proofs of Theorem 4 and Theorem 5

 In the proof of these theorems in [4], I considered the arbitrary phase of the coherent states involved.
 Strictly speaking, this is correct but makes the proof more difficult to follow, so I will avoid this subtility here.
 People who want to be more precise can replace statements of the form $g\in G$ with the corresponding $g\in G/E$, where $E$ is the subgroup generated by the arbitrary phase.
 See also Perelomov [31], Chapter 2.

-So fix a ket vector $|\theta_0\rangle$, and consider the coherent states $U(g)|\theta_0\rangle$.
-Since by assumption these are in one-to-one correspondence with $g$, and hence with $\theta$, we can write $|\theta\rangle = U(g)|\theta_0\rangle$.
+So fix a ket vector $|\theta_0\rangle$, and consider the coherent states $U(g)|\theta_0\rangle$, where we may here take as $U(\cdot)$ the left-regular representation $U^L (\cdot)$ defined above Propostion 2 in Section 5.
+By this Proposition, these states are in one-to-one correspondence with $\theta$, and we can write $|\theta\rangle = U(g)|\theta_0\rangle$.
 If the representation $U(\cdot)$ is irreducible, we can refer to the theory of Subsections 6.1 and 6.2.
 The identity (\ref{6}) holds, the operator $A^\theta$ associated with $\theta$ can be defined by (\ref{7}), and this operator has the properties (i)-(iii) as stated there.

 It is crucial for this argument that $U(\cdot)$ is irreducible.
 It is known that abelian groups only have one-dimensional irreducible representations.
 So if $G$ is abelian, it is only possible to satisfy (\ref{6}) if $\mathcal{H}$ is one-dimensional, giving a trivial theory.